kekefreedog/LuckyPHP/docs/src/Base/Rooter.md

 ```

 ## Description
-- Define the rooter workflow af the framework
+- Define the rooter workflow of the framework

 ## Methods